openebs/openebs/k8s/openshift/byo/baremetal/containerized_openshift_readme.md

  $ atomic-openshift-installer install
  ```

- This is an interactive install process that guides you through the various steps.
-In most cases, you want the default options.
+ This is an interactive installation process that guides you through the various steps.
+In most cases, you may want the default options.
 When it
  starts, select the option for OpenShift Container Platform.
 You are installing one master and one node.

- Note: The Openshift deploy cluster playbook performs a health-check prior to execution of the install roles to verify system
+  **Note**:The Openshift deploy cluster playbook performs a health-check prior to executing the install roles to verify system
 readiness.
 Typically, the following pitfalls may be observed:

-- Memory_availability & storage_availability
+- Memory_availability and storage_availability

-  - Issue: Checks fail if we don't adhere to production standards.
+  - Issue: Checks fail if we do not adhere to production standards.
   - Workaround: Disable check by adding into openshift_disable_check inventory variable.

 - Docker image availability

-  - Issue: Checks fail if there are DNS issues/flaky networks due to which the docker.io registry cannot.
+  - Issue: Checks fail if there are DNS issues/flaky networks due to which the docker.io registry cannot
     be accessed.
-Sometimes, this fails even when a manual inspection show they are available and accessible to the machine.
+Sometimes, this fails even when a manual inspection shows that they are available and accessible to the machine.
   - Workaround: If manual Skopeo inspect is successful, disable check by adding into openshift_disable_check inventory variable.

     Skopeo inspect example : ```skopeo inspect --tls-verify=false docker://docker.io/cockpit/kubernetes:latest```

 - Docker storage availability

   - Issue: Can fail if the Docker service is not running.
-The daemon doesn't automatically run post yum install.
+The daemon does not automatically run post yum install.
-  - Workaround: Restart Docker daemon.
+  - Workaround: Restart the Docker.

 - Docker_image_availability

-If the above pitfall is observerd during containerzied OpenShift installation, then you need to copy the hosts  from
+If the above pitfall is observerd during containerzied OpenShift installation, you must copy the hosts from
-/root/.config/openshift/hosts and paste the same in /etc/ansible/hosts and add the Openshift_disable_check in hosts file.
+/root/.config/openshift/hosts and paste the same in /etc/ansible/hosts and add the Openshift_disable_check in the hosts file.

 ```
 [root@osnode1 ansible]# cat hosts